actarusvb/MyApplicationgpsb1_/README.md

 read lux from sensor
 read location/position
-fetch a uuid from server
+fetch a uuid from server if not already locally saved

-button for push and (future) save on server
+button for  read tge lux & position and (future) save on server